anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:ismutable ()
 ~~~~~~~~~~~~~~~~~~~

-Return true if the node is mutable; otherwise false
+Return true if the node is mutable; otherwise false.